YottaDB/YDBDoc/MessageRecovery/errors.rst

 ICUSYMNOTFOUND
 --------------------

 ICUSYMNOTFOUND, Symbol xxxxx not found in ICU libraries.
-ICU needs to be built with symbol-renaming disabled or ydb_icu_version environment variable needs to be specified
+ICU needs to be built with symbol-renaming disabled or xxxxx environment variable needs to be specified

-Run Time Error: ICU version installed on the machine is built with symbol renaming and ydb_icu_version has not been defined
+Run Time Error: ICU version installed on the machine is built with symbol renaming and neither ydb_icu_version nor gtm_icu_version has been defined.

 Action: Build ICU without symbol renaming or set ydb_icu_version environment variable to point to an appropriate ICU version.